What is a chart of accounts? Definition and FAQs

 Key takeaways

-• Organise your chart of accounts using the five main account types (assets, liabilities, equity, revenue, and expenses) and customise subcategories to match your specific business operations and industry needs.
+• Organise your chart of accounts using the five main account types (assets, liabilities, equity, revenue, and expenses) to ensure all business transactions are properly categorised and nothing gets lost or misplaced.

 The chart of accounts is organised under the five main account types.